Updated: Apr 19

 5. Many people are allergic or become physically ill from fragrance - “But perfume doesn’t bother me!
 I would feel naked without it” I really can’t tell you how many times I have hugged someone and immediately gotten a headache or felt ill from their perfume.
 The worst part is it lingers on my clothes and body all day until I can get home and change.
 Sometimes I even have to shower to get the smell off.
 One hug can ruin a whole day and that sucks because the world needs more hugs!
 I’m not the only one this happens to, in fact I know a lot of people who have the same experience.
 Wearing perfume pollutes the air of everyone around you, whether you are bothered by it or not.

 I wonder why we humans feel the need to use so many scents and fragrances?
 What’s so bad about our natural smells anyway?
 I would say that it is a very rare and extreme situation for someone’s body odor to bother me so much that it stays with me all day.
-However, almost any time I’m in public, I encounter some synthetic perfume bothers me or makes me ill.
+However, almost any time I’m in public, I encounter some synthetic perfume that makes me ill.

 In massage therapy there is a technique known as “the pause that refreshes”.
 It’s a moment of breaking contact with the client in order for their body to integrate the work.
 I find that this carries into life as well.
 A vacation or even a short break can also be the pause that refreshes!
 In the case of nervous system stimuli, I think it’s important to take a break from these sources of constant stimulus, otherwise it can cause problems.
 If you’re encountering a lot of fragrance in your day to day, you probably won’t notice it much since your receptors are burned out.
 If you cut back or switch to more natural scents you may notice that perfumes and fragrances start to bother you too.
 I used to have a favorite body spray that I wore all through high school and college.
 Since I stopped wearing it and have done some detox, I can’t stand the smell anymore!